 The school serves a diverse community, with two-thirds of its intake from ethnic minority backgrounds and almost half having English as an additional language.
 Children typically enter Reception with levels of attainment far below age expectations, yet the school has built a strong reputation for helping these pupils achieve well by the time they leave in Year 6.
 Inspectors noted that pupils are eager to get to school each day, rarely miss a day, and arrive on time, creating a positive learning environment.

-Holy Trinity and Saint Silas achieves solid academic outcomes that place it in line with national averages, ranking 4,216th in England (28th percentile).
-Most recent results show 89% of Year 6 pupils reaching the expected standard in reading, writing, and maths combined, significantly outperforming the national average of 62%.
-Additionally, 28% of pupils achieved the higher standard across all three subjects, more than triple the national figure of 8%.
+Holy Trinity and Saint Silas achieves solid academic outcomes, ranking 1,194th in England for primary academic performance.
+The 2024-25 / 2025 dataset shows 80% of Year 6 pupils reaching the expected standard in reading, writing, and maths combined.
+Additionally, 30% of pupils achieved the higher standard across all three subjects.

-Reading is a particular strength, with 93% reaching the expected standard and 45% achieving the high score, well above typical national performance.
-The average scaled score of 109 in reading demonstrates consistent attainment in this area.
-Mathematics outcomes are similarly strong, with 90% reaching expected standards and an average scaled score of 105, while 21% attained the high score.
-In writing, 17% of pupils achieved greater depth.
-Science results are exceptional, with 97% reaching expected standards compared to 82% nationally.
+Reading is a particular strength, with 100% reaching the expected standard and 70% achieving the high score.
+The average scaled score of 111 in reading demonstrates consistent attainment in this area.
+Mathematics outcomes are similarly strong, with 90% reaching expected standards and an average scaled score of 107, while 50% attained the high score.
+In writing, 40% of pupils achieved greater depth.
+Science results are strong, with 90% reaching expected standards.

 The school's arts-based curriculum appears to support these academic results rather than detract from them.
 Teachers integrate drama, music, and visual art as learning tools, with drama specifically used to explore ideas before writing tasks.
 All pupils receive discrete weekly lessons in art, drama, and music from specialist teachers, alongside the integration of creative approaches across other subjects.